MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/retention.md

 #### Only one retention label at a time

-An email or document can have only a single retention label applied to it at a time:
+An email or document can have only a single retention label applied to it at a time.
+For standard retention labels (they don't mark items as a record):

-- When content already has a retention label applied, the label won't be replaced by a default label or an auto-apply retention label.
+- When retention labels are published to the relevant locations, admins and end users can always manually change or remove an existing retention label on content.

-- When retention labels are published, admins and end users can always manually change or remove an existing retention label on content.
+- When content already has a retention label applied, the label won't be automatically replaced by another retention label with one exception: The label was inherited as a [default label](create-apply-retention-labels.md#applying-a-default-retention-label-to-all-content-in-a-sharepoint-library-folder-or-document-set).

 - If there are multiple rules that assign an auto-apply label and content meets the conditions of multiple rules, the retention label for the oldest rule (by date created) is assigned.

-To fully understand all outcomes when you use a default label, see the information in the [Applying a default retention label to all content in a SharePoint library, folder, or document set](create-apply-retention-labels.md#applying-a-default-retention-label-to-all-content-in-a-sharepoint-library-folder-or-document-set) section.
+When retention labels mark items as a record (or a regulatory record), these labels are never automatically replaced.
+For more information about the restrictions that comes with this

 #### Monitoring retention labels